abbs0agaber/rtdtutorial/docs/source/api.rst

 ------------
 Use the Lumache API by doing the following:

-Install the Lumache-API
+Install the Lumache-API:

 .. code-block:: console

    (.venv) $ pip install lumache-api

-Then start the API with
+Then start the API with:

 .. code-block:: console

    (.venv) $ python lumache-api.start()